Fairness-aware Vision Transformer via Debiased Self-Attention: Experimental Settings

-We evaluate the DSA framework on three CV datasets widely used in the fairness research community, namely, Waterbirds \cite{sagawa2019distributionally}, CelebA \cite{liu2015deep}, and bFFHQ \cite{kim2021biaswap}.
+\textbf{Datasets:} We evaluate the DSA framework on three CV datasets widely used in the fairness research community, namely, Waterbirds \cite{sagawa2019distributionally}, CelebA \cite{liu2015deep}, and bFFHQ \cite{kim2021biaswap}.
+It is important to note that all the datasets are derived from real-world data and offer a significant variety of challenges to real-world applications, such as facial recognition.
 Waterbirds dataset contains spurious correlation between the background features $\mathcal{S}$ = \{Water, Land\} and target label $\mathcal{Y}$ = \{Waterbird, Landbird\}.
 The spurious correlation is injected by pairing waterbirds with the water background and land birds with the land background more frequently, as compared to other combinations.
 CelebA dataset contains 200k celebrity face images with annotations for 40 binary attributes.
-We present the results on the settings following \cite{sudhakar2021mitigating}, where Hair Color (gray or not gray) is the target label the model is trained to predict and Gender is the sensitive label over which we wish the model to be unbiased. bFFHQ dataset has Age as a target label and Gender as a correlated bias.
+We present the results on the settings following \cite{sudhakar2023mitigating}, where Hair Color (gray or not gray) is the target label the model is trained to predict and Gender is the sensitive label over which we wish the model to be unbiased.
+We select Hair Color for two reasons: it shows a significant performance difference between male and female groups (as shown in Table \ref{tab:mainresults}), indicating bias, and hair has less gender overlap in facial images (as shown in Figure \ref{fig:grayhair_example}).
+Thus, the adversarial attack targets gender-related features without obscuring real features like hair. bFFHQ dataset has Age as a target label and Gender as a correlated bias.
 The images in the bFFHQ dataset include the dominant number of young women (i.e., aged 10-29) and old men (i.e., aged 40-59) in the training data.
-We provide more details of these datasets in Appendix.